rtcharity/resources.eahub.org/content/materials_and_templates/discussion-modules.md

 ### The activity

-_Welcome everyone to the event, thank them for coming, point out where snacks are if there are any_
+_Welcome everyone to the event, thank them for coming, point out where snacks are if there are any._

 Hi everyone, and welcome to \[Name of group].
 Effective Altruism is a growing social movement that combines both the heart and the head: compassion guided by data and reasoning.
 It's about dedicating a significant part of one's life to improving the world and rigorously asking the question, “Of all the possible ways to make a difference, how can I make the greatest difference?”